 These bikes aren’t fancy and you’ll never win the Tour de France riding one but they are functional and pretty.
 One afternoon I hopped on a bike to explore some of the neighborhoods and natural areas.
 I noticed things I had missed while driving.

-Portions of the bike path was shaded by tree canopies and I ended up taking a little side excursion through Jolee Island Nature Park located within the resort.
-I just LOVED the little dirt trail and riding through the different fauna.
+Portions of the bike path were shaded by tree canopies and I ended up taking a little side excursion through Jolee Island Nature Park located within the resort.
+I just LOVED the little dirt trail and riding through the different flora.
 Butterflies were lively and danced around me.